monk-io/docs/docs/improve/ci-cd.md

 ## Credentials

-The CI process will need access to your Monk account email and password.
+The CI process will need access to your MonkOS account email and password.

 Alternatively, you can [create another account](acc-and-auth) just for your CI and [authorize it against the cluster](lifecycle/cluster-switch-1).
 This can be done with: